How to write an invoice in 5 simple steps (2024)

 • Postal mail: You can send the invoice through the mail to the customer’s physical address.
 This can be more formal and professional, but it is also slower and more expensive than email.

 • Online invoicing software: You can use online invoicing software to create and send invoices to your customers.
 This allows you to track the status of the invoice and whether it has been received and paid.
 Some online invoicing software also allows you to set up recurring invoices and automated payment reminders.
-Try Conta invoicing for free.
+Send invoices for free with Conta.

-What to do when customers do not pay on time
+What to do when customers don’t pay on time

-On average, 16 % of small business invoices are paid late.
-Thus, it is vital that you have strict payment follow-up routines in place.
+On average, 16 percent of small business invoices are paid late.
+That’s why it’s important to have strict follow-up routines in place.

-If a customer does not pay an invoice on time, here are some steps you can take:
+If a customer does not pay an invoice on time, there are some steps you can take:

 1. Follow up with the customer: A polite reminder email or phone call may be enough to get the payment process started.

-3. Charge late payment fees: If you have specified late payment fees in the payment terms of the invoice, you may choose to charge the customer these fees.
+3. Charge late payment fees: If you have specified late payment fees in the payment terms of the invoice, you can add this charge.

-4. Take legal action: If the customer continues to refuse to pay the invoice, you may need to consider taking legal action.
+4. Take legal action: If the customer refuses to pay the invoice, you can consider taking legal action.
 This may involve hiring a lawyer or taking the customer to small claims court.

 By following these steps, you can help ensure that you get paid on time and avoid any issues with your cash flow.